justinrgarrard/world-of-naevis.net/docs/character_creation/background/piper.md

 nav_order: 5
 ---

-### Piper
+# Piper

-You are a member of the Piper's Guild, a loose collective of traveling [illusionists](../../gear/magic_items/woodwinds) that carries news and entertainment between cities.
+You are a member of the Piper's Guild, a loose collective of traveling illusionists that carries news and entertainment between cities.
 You came to the Canvaslands to ply your trade.

 **[Skill](../../more/skills) Proficiency**: Sleight of Hand, Performance

-**[Tool](../../more/tools) Proficiency**: Instrument (Flute), Tinker's Tools
+**[Tool](../../more/tools) Proficiency**: Instrument (Flute), Tinker

 {: .background-feature}
 > **Stage Magic**
 >
 > You can replicate the effects of the _Minor Illusion_ cantrip.
 Your spellcasting ability for this cantrip is Intelligence.
-If you are a spellcaster, you learn the cantrip, and it does not count against your cantrips known.
+If you are a spellcaster, you learn the cantrip.

 ### (Optional) Trait Tables